UAlbanyArchives/aspacemigration/README.md

 * We really didn't have the option to bring in Lyrasis to do workshops for our staff on how to use ASpace.
 This is going to be the primary medium for our department to create metadata and make our holdings available, so they need to be comfortable with it, and switching everyone over to a whole new system without any formal prep is a lot to ask.

 * The best way I find to learn a tool is to get some hands-on experience and try and break it to see where the boundaries are.
-Migrating all our data twice, not only lowered the stakes for the first import, but it gave us a lot of time with a fully-running ArchivesSpace with a lot of realistic test date.
+Migrating all our data twice, not only lowered the stakes for the first import, but it gave us a lot of time with a fully-running ArchivesSpace with a lot of realistic test data.
 I opened it up to the our department and encouraged them to make new resources and accessions, delete things, and generally try test their boundaries and get comfortable.
-I pointed the two [some](http://www2.archivists.org/sites/all/files/OK%20State%20U%20Using%20ArchivesSpace.pdf) [guides](http://www2.archivists.org/sites/all/files/UNO_ArchivesSpace_Walkthroughs_2015.pdf) shared by the SAA Collection Management Tools Section, and they also said there's a bunch of [screencasts on YouTube](https://www.youtube.com/results?search_query=archviesspace) that really helped.
+I pointed them to [some](http://www2.archivists.org/sites/all/files/OK%20State%20U%20Using%20ArchivesSpace.pdf) [guides](http://www2.archivists.org/sites/all/files/UNO_ArchivesSpace_Walkthroughs_2015.pdf) shared by the SAA Collection Management Tools Section, and they also said there's a bunch of [screencasts on YouTube](https://www.youtube.com/results?search_query=archviesspace) that really helped.

-* Overall, ASpace is fairly intuitive, and easy to use if you comfortable working with web applications.
+* Overall, ASpace is very intuitive, and easy to use if you comfortable working with web applications.
 Our department has taken to it fairly quickly, and I don't think more formal training would of helped much.
 Having a really good sandbox and dedicating real time to experimenting with it is definitely key.

 * We're also still working on establishing best practices for use and documentation for our students.
 I think this is actually a bigger hurdle than leaning the tool itself.